hangaraku/WAFinance/resources/views/components/README.md

-# BaikFinansial Components
+# Cashfloo Components

-This directory contains reusable Blade components for the BaikFinansial application.
+This directory contains reusable Blade components for the Cashfloo application.
 All components are designed to be mobile-first and follow consistent design patterns.

 ## Available Components